 A: Your Rates and Charges notice will include the general rate for your category as well as annual charges that may apply such as waste, drainage, water and sewer services.

-Council’s general rate income for 2019/20 was increased by 2.7% over the previous year, which was the maximum increase allowed by the State Government under rate pegging.
-Your 2019/20 rates will be calculated using the same land value as for your 2018/19 rates.
+Council’s general rate income for 2020/21 was increased by 2.6% over the previous year, which was the maximum increase allowed by the State Government under rate pegging.
+Your 2020/21 rates will be calculated using new land value compared to your 2018/19 rates.
 These land values are as Base Date 1 July 2019 and take into account the prevailing market conditions as at that date.